Batman is to Bruce Wayne as Socializing is to Me.

 Many craft and hobby retailers such as Hobby Lobby, Michael’s, JoAnn’s, Bass Pro Shops, and others will host classes teaching various skills and hobbies.

 Your local library will likely offer book clubs, volunteer opportunities, and some even host movie nights.
 Local comic book and video game stores often hold themed events that are free or low-cost to attend.
 Find volunteer opportunities at animal shelters, local parks, soup kitchens, and more.
 Each of these is opportunities to socialize with people who share a common interest, and you’ll be surprised how quickly you can make new friends in this way.
+Read more about how to make friends as an introvert here.

 Once you arrive at your chosen event, the next step is finding someone to talk to.
 My go-to is usually to look for a seat next to someone who is sitting alone because chances are they’re feeling as uncomfortable as I am.
 Instead of sitting down silently beside them, ask “Is anyone sitting here?” to naturally open up the line of communication.
-You can then begin a conversation (find tips on conversation-making here).
+You can then begin a conversation (find tips on conversation-making for introverts here).

 When socializing, it’s often a good idea to talk to multiple people.
 If you’re in a hobby group or class, a good excuse to approach someone is to ask for help, advice, or a second opinion from someone working on the same thing as you.
 At music, art, and food-related events, ask someone nearby what their thoughts are on a song, band, or piece of food or artwork.